UCL/rsd-engineeringcourse/session01/01git.md

 ```
 It was clear and cold,
 and the slimy monsters
-danced and span in the waves
+danced and spun in the waves
 ```

 An example rebase (Sue)